yoshiappel/Unity_Sonic_Fishing_Minigame/README.md

 # Sonic Fishing Minigame

-A simple recreating of the Fishing Minigame from Sonic Frontiers
+A simple recreation of the Fishing Minigame from Sonic Frontiers